-When we travelled in Yunnan I thought that the region was, except few sites, not very touristy, with few areas almost unexplored.
+When we travelled in Yunnan I thought that the region was not very touristy, with a few areas almost unexplored.

 Sichuan is a mountainous area located in the central part of China and bordering with Tibet.
 Access to this region is really challenging and difficult, even more since the very deadly earthquake in May 2008, with roads in some part of Sichuan still not rebuilt.

 A Chinese proverb says: “The path of Sichuan is harder than climbing to heaven (蜀道 难于上青天)”.
-A second famous saying (蜀 犬吠 日) refers to the time constant rain of that province; the literal translation is: “In the land of Shu, the dog barks when the sun appears (the sun is like a stranger that the dog has never seen)”.
+A second famous saying (蜀 犬吠 日) refers to the constant rain in that province; the literal translation is: “In the land of Shu, the dog barks when the sun appears (the sun is like a stranger that the dog has never seen)”.

-Sichuan, breadbasket of China
+A guide to Sichuan, the breadbasket of China

 Thanks to its climate and an efficient irrigation system, based on a thousand years of experience, Sichuan is one of the leading Chinese provinces in terms of agricultural production.

-Culinary Sichuan is famous for its spicy dishes, it is said in Chinese that it is a mala kitchen (麻辣, sesame and chili).
+Culinary Sichuan is famous for its spicy dishes, it is said in Chinese that it is a mala kitchen (麻辣, sesame and chilli).
 Get ready with your taste buds.

 What are the most famous dishes?